pasoevi/innfin/doc/innfin.md

 weapons, shields, clothing, the skill set and religion systems is where abundance can be enjoyed.

+## Strength

+In the most primitive sense, Strength is the skill that determines your constitution and standing.
+The aspects of play that depend on Strength attribute:

+- Max health points
+- Health point regeneration
+- How big weapons you can carry
+- How how much damage you deal if you hit the target.
+Weapon-related skills use this skill to calculate the final damage value.

+## Intelligence

+Primarily, intelligence is memory and learning.
+Intelligence
+determines:

+- How many spells you can learn (Remember).
+- The limit of spell difficulty that you can learn.
+- Spell casting accuracy.
+- Monster memory (This skill only determines the number of monsters you can remember, not how you use this memory.)

+## Dexterity

+Dexterity another basic skills in that it determines your agility and performance in everything requiring movement, speed, and accuracy.
+Many other skills take this skill into account.
+More precisely, dexterity is:

+- Speed.
+More specific skills use this attribute to calculate the final speed of the action.
+- Your chance to deal critical attacks.
+- Your chance to blink in critical fights.
+The chance decreases as your health points lower.
+- Number of turns it takes to perform basic actions like wear/take off, wield/unwield, quaff, drop, etc.

+## Fighting

+Strength and Dexterity alone determine much in how you perform in the most basic fighting situations.
+The Fighting attribute itself speaks of the following:

+- How effectively you use monster memory.
+- The base value of attack dice.
+- Certain fighting skill threshold uncover cleaving, piercing and stunning attacks (largely depends on character race and weapon use).
+- Your defence skill.

+## Spell Casting

+## Divination

+## Apprehension

+## Climbing

+## Flying

+## Swimming

+## Dodging

+## {Cold, Fire, Poison, Mutation} Resistance

+## Throwing

+## Frightening

+## Foresting

 # Combat

 *NOTE:*_This is a general overview of the combat system.
 For